davidhalter/jedi/docs/docs/features.rst

 Importing ``numpy`` can be quite slow sometimes, as well as loading the builtins the first time.
-If you want to speed things up, you could write import hooks in jedi, which preload stuff.
+If you want to speed things up, you could write import hooks in
+|jedi|, which preload stuff.
 However, once loaded, this is not a problem anymore.
 The same is true for huge modules like ``PySide``, ``wx``, etc.

 **Security**

-Security is an important issue for Jedi.
+Security is an important issue for |jedi|.
 Therefore no Python code is executed.
 As long as you write pure python, everything is evaluated statically.
 But: If you use builtin modules (``c_builtin``) there is no other option than to execute those modules.
 However: Execute isn't that critical (as e.g. in pythoncomplete,